Classic NES Series

 Also known as: Famicom Mini (JP), NES Classics (EU/AU) This game has anti-piracy features. |

-The Classic NES Series, also known as the Famicom Mini series in Japan, is a series of Game Boy Advance cartridges with emulated ROMs slapped onto them.
+The Classic NES Series is a series of Game Boy Advance cartridges with emulated ROMs slapped onto them.
 The carts are infamous for the fact that the games' graphics have been resized to account for the GBA's screen resolution, making the sprites look rather ugly, with the most prominent example naturally being "Hunchback Super Mario Bros."

 Still, at the time, they were a decent official way to play Famicom and NES games on the go (certainly less cumbersome than the e-Reader in that regard).